eye-division/jennyblyth/_gallery/gerry-judah.md

-  Sculpture commission secured by Jenny Blyth Fine Art on permanent display at the Imperial War Museum of the North, Manchester : **Crusader I** was created in direct response to global conflict.
+  Sculpture commission secured by Jenny Blyth Fine Art on permanent display at the **Imperial War Museum of the North**, Manchester : **Crusader I** was created in direct response to global conflict.
 It reflects on modern day wars, whilst recalling the history of world conflict such as the faith based Crusades.
 A powerful and thought-provoking piece, this iconic sculpture comprises a 7 metre three-dimensional crucifix covered with a lattice of war torn buildings lacquered in snow white redolent of the memorial crosses at Flanders Fields.
 There are a multiplicity of art history references recalling to mind early paintings which celebrated the martyrdom of Saint Sebastian and the ever present Crown of Thorns, to American minimalist giants such as Robert Ryman and Jasper Johns.

   **Crusader I** is the culmination of five years work in which Gerry Judah